What is WebDAV? In what contexts do you encounter it? How does it differ from its alternatives?

 Most operating systems file managers’ user interfaces include an extension to present and manipulate WebDAV folders and files as if they were local.
 These include Windows file Explorer, macOS Finder, and GNOME Files (Nautilus) and KDE Konqueror on Linux.

-The file manager presents remote files and folders, accessed via WebDAV, as local resources which you can click on, drag and drop, etc.
+The file manager presents remote files and folders, accessed via WebDAV, as local resources that you can click on, drag and drop, etc.

 Multiple operating systems include the option of using a low-level filesystem module that mounts or maps a connection to a WebDAV server as a drive or mount.
 These include the Microsoft WebDAV Redirector, macOS WebDAV file system, and Linux GNOME GVfs and KDE KIO.